Soumya0908/Patient-Onboarding-Application-Spring/Readme.md

 [[clickhere]](https://github.com/Soumya0908/Patient-Onboarding-Application-Angular/tree/master)
 Click here to get the angular project.

-## WorkFlow of the Patient-OnboardingApp
+## Usage of the Patient-OnboardingApplication

  - To work on this project firstly download this project by clicking on downloadzip or pull this project from github desktop.
  - If you have downloaded the project extract the project and import it in EclipseIDE.
  - Then click on existing maven project, choose the folder to be imported from downloads then next and finish.